 What is limoncello?

 Limoncello is one of the most popular Italian liqueur and the second most served one in the Bel Paese.
-Limoncello in Italy is what is defined as a ‘digestivo’, something to drink to help digestion after a meal.
+Limoncello in Italy is what is defined as a digestivo, or digestif, something to drink to help digestion after a meal.
+And you know the meals here are no joke.

-But you will also find that Italians drink limoncello even on special occasions and offer it to guests when they come around.
+But you will also find that Italians drink limoncello even on special occasions and offer it to guests when they come around for a house visit.
 There’s a widespread culture of homemade limoncello and this Sicilian limoncello is one of them.
+Yeah, shop-bought limoncello is not bad, but making your own, possibly with lemons you have even picked yourself, isn’t that a whole other deal?

 Are there any other types of limoncello?

 Limoncello is a typical alcoholic drink from Southern Italy, mostly made on the Amalfi Coast, Sorrento Coast, Gulf of Naples and Sicily.
-Even if its origin is not the most certain, it is said to have originated in Capri. you will also find some versions of this Italian lemon liqueur in the North, where it’s commonly called limoncino.
+Even if its origin is not the most certain, it is said to have originated in Capri.
+You will also find some versions of this Italian lemon liqueur in the North of the country, where it’s commonly called limoncino

 Nowadays, this liqueur is made worldwide, from California to Italy.
-And even in the Bel Paese, you will find similar versions of it from North to South.
-(Difford’s Guide)
+And even in the Bel Paese, you will find similar versions of it from the North to the South of the country (Difford’s Guide).

 You will find plenty of variations to this liqueur:

-• arancello – which is flavoured with oranges;
+• arancello – which is flavoured with oranges, perfect to make around Christmas;

-• agrumello – which is flavoured with mixed citrus;
+• agrumello – which is flavoured with mixed citrus, and boy does this sounds aromatic as heck;

-• mandarincello – which is flavoured with tangerines;
+• mandarincello – which is flavoured with tangerines, a little more delicate in flavor;

-• creamy homemade limoncello recipe – which adds milk or cream to make a thicker and richer liqueur.
-(Love To Know)
+• creamy homemade limoncello recipe – which adds milk or cream to make a thicker and richer liqueur (Love To Know), and happens to be our favorite way of having it, especially on a hot summer day.

 What ingredients do I need for this Sicilian limoncello?